What does the Friends of Madison County Library do?

 - Free CD/DVD cleaning at the library

-- Home delivery of Library Link newsletter, by postal mail or e-mail
+- Home delivery of the library's weekly What's New newsletter by e-mail

 - Voting rights at Friends of the Library meetings